A practical guide to HubSpot AI data sources

 • Internal processes and company policies are in Google Docs or SharePoint.

-• Quick answers, troubleshooting tips, and daily chatter happen in Slack or Teams.
+• Quick answers and daily chatter happen in Slack or Teams.

-• Proven solutions from past customer issues are buried in help desks like Zendesk or Freshdesk.
+• Proven solutions from past customer issues are found in help desks like Zendesk or Freshdesk.

-A better way: Unifying knowledge without the overhead
+A complementary way: Unifying knowledge without the overhead

-That's why a different approach can make a lot more sense.
-Instead of forcing you to move your data, a tool like eesel AI acts as an intelligent layer that connects to all of your knowledge sources, right where they are.
+That's why an integrated approach can make a lot of sense.
+Instead of migrating all your data, a tool like eesel AI acts as a complementary layer that connects to all of your knowledge sources, right where they are, to enhance your HubSpot setup.

-Here’s what makes this approach different and, frankly, more practical for most teams:
+Here’s what makes this approach a great addition for many teams:

-• Go live in minutes, not months: You can forget about long setup times and mandatory sales demos.
-With eesel AI, you can connect your knowledge sources and launch a fully functional AI agent on your own, often without ever talking to a salesperson.
-It’s genuinely self-serve.
+• Fast deployment: You can get started quickly without a long implementation cycle.
+With eesel AI, you can connect your knowledge sources and launch a fully functional AI agent on your own.

-• Instant unification: With over 100 one-click integrations, you don’t have to move a thing.
-Your Confluence wiki stays in Confluence.
-Your Google Docs stay right where they are. eesel AI learns from them in their native homes.
+• Instant unification: With over 100 one-click integrations, your Confluence wiki and Google Docs stay right where they are while eesel AI learns from them.

-• Train on past tickets: This is a uniquely powerful data source. eesel AI can analyze thousands of your past support conversations from help desks like Zendesk, learning your brand voice, common problems, and successful solutions from day one.
+• Train on past tickets: eesel AI can analyze your past support conversations from help desks like Zendesk, learning your brand voice and common solutions from day one.

 An infographic explaining how eesel AI connects to various external knowledge sources to create a unified data layer for AI agents.